 With the use of these vocal sacs, their call can carry for hundreds of metres across marshes to attract mates or warn rivals of their presence.

-What threats do they post to our native amphibians?
+What threats do marsh frogs post to our native amphibians?

 The impacts of marsh frogs are not currently known but likely include predation of native species as well as acting as a disease vector.
 Most known populations have been found to be expanding their range which means they are increasingly likely to come into contact with vulnerable native species.